dmccuskey/DMC-Corona-Library/README.md

 * **fast execution through structure and optimizations**

-	Because of the way Lua (and similar prototype-based languages) performs lookup for properties and methods, there can be a performance penalty when using objects with many levels of inheritance.
+	Because of the way Lua performs lookups for properties and methods, there can be a performance penalty when using objects with many levels of inheritance.
 The solution is to get an object's properties and methods as close to the object as possible (ie, ON the object).
 This framework does this for you so you can get the execution speed without having to sacrifice the benefit of code organization provided by objects.

 * **a mechanism for getters and setters**